Pregnancy Disability Leave: Everything You Need to Know

 California has a Pregnancy Disability Leave Law.
 Under this law, women who are pregnant cannot be discriminated against.
 Additionally, the law requires employers to give 4 months off to employees for pregnancy, childbirth, and pregnancy related conditions.
 Like the Family Medical Leave Act (FMLA) this leave is unpaid and is not considered maternity leave.
-So it is not intended to provide the benefits that medical disability does.
+So, it is not intended to provide the benefits that medical disability does.

 California Family Rights Act (CFRA) offers an additional 12 weeks off in addition to the 4 months of pregnancy leave.
-This is a total of seven months off potentially if the disability leaves the employee unable to work for a longer period of time.
+This is a total of seven months off, potentially, if the disability leaves the employee unable to work for a longer period of time.

 California Paid and Disability Family Leave

-California is also one of the few states that offer some paid leave benefits for employees who are temporarily unable to work due to disability or who want to take time off work to bond with a newborn child.
+California is also one of the few states that offers some paid leave benefits for employees who are temporarily unable to work due to disability or who want to take time off work to bond with a newborn child.
 Under the PFL program, new parents are provided up to six weeks of partial wage replacement for parents who take time off to bond with a new child.
 Bonding with the new child applies to couples and not just women.
 The birth of a child is a qualifying event that provides fathers and same-sex partners the same opportunity to bond with a child that the mother receives herself.

 The requirements for receiving Paid Family Leave (PFL) are similar to the rules for receiving Short-Term Disability Insurance for a disability.

 California's Family Rights Act